Scaling Out-of-Distribution Detection for Real-World Settings: The CAOS Benchmark

-For all of the baselines except the autoencoder, we train a PSPNet \cite{Zhao2017PyramidSP} decoder with a ResNet-101 encoder \cite{resnet} for $20$ epochs.
+For all of the baselines except the autoencoder, we train a PSPNet \citep{Zhao2017PyramidSP} decoder with a ResNet-101 encoder \citep{resnet} for $20$ epochs.
 We train both the encoder and decoder using SGD with momentum of 0.9, a learning rate of $2\times10^{-2}$, and learning rate decay of $10^{-4}$.
-For AE, we use a 4-layer U-Net \cite{Ronneberger_2015} with a spatial latent code as in \cite{Baur_2019}.
+For AE, we use a 4-layer U-Net \citep{Ronneberger_2015} with a spatial latent code as in \citet{Baur_2019}.
 The U-Net also uses batch norm and is trained for $10$ epochs.
 Results are in Table \ref{tab:CAOS}.

 \textbf{Results and Analysis.}\quad MaxLogit outperforms all other methods across the board by a substantial margin.
 The intuitive baseline of using the posterior for the background class to detect anomalies performs poorly, which suggests that the background class may not align with rare visual features.
 Even though reconstruction-based scores succeed in product fault segmentation, we find that the AE method performs poorly on the CAOS benchmark, which may be due to the more complex domain.
 AUPR for all methods is low, indicating that the large class imbalance presents a serious challenge.
 However, the substantial improvements with the MaxLogit method suggest that progress on this task is possible and there is much room for improvement.
+A comparison with other datasets is in Table \ref{tab:fishyscapes} \citep{Pinggera2016LostAF,blum2019fishyscapes,Jung2021StandardizedML}.

-In Figure \ref{fig:StreetHazards2}, we can see that both MaxLogit and MSP have a high number of false positives, as they assign high anomaly scores to semantic boundaries, a problem also observed in the recent works of \cite{blum2019fishyscapes, thesis_canny}.
+In Figure \ref{fig:StreetHazards2}, we see that both MaxLogit and MSP have many false positives, as they assign high anomaly scores to semantic boundaries, a problem also observed in the recent works of \citep{blum2019fishyscapes, thesis_canny}.
 However, the problem is less severe with MaxLogit.
 A potential explanation for this is that even when the prediction confidence dips at semantic boundaries, the maximum logit can remain the same in a `hand-off' procedure between the classes.
-Thus, MaxLogit provides a natural mechanism to combat semantic boundary artifacts that could be further explored in future work.
+Thus, MaxLogit provides a natural mechanism to combat semantic boundary artifacts that could be explored in future work.